databricks-industry-solutions/security-analysis-tool/docs/setup.md

    ```
  ![Git import](./images/git_import.png)
 * 5.Please confirm PyPI access is available
-   * Open the \<SATProject\>/otebooks/Includes/install_sat_sdk  and run on the cluster that was created in the Step 2 above.
+   * Open the \<SATProject\>/notebooks/Includes/install_sat_sdk  and run on the cluster that was created in the Step 2 above.
 Please make sure there are no errors.

 ## Configuration

 * Download and setup Databricks CLI by following the instructions [here](https://docs.databricks.com/dev-tools/cli/index.html)
-* Note: if you have multiple databricks profiles you will need to use --profile <profile name> switch to access correct workspace,
+* Note: if you have multiple Databricks profiles you will need to use --profile <profile name> switch to access the correct workspace,
   follow the instructions [here](https://docs.databricks.com/dev-tools/cli/index.html#connection-profiles) .
 Throughout the documentation below we use an example profile **e2-certification**, please adjust your commands as per your workspace profile or exclude  --profile <optional-profile-name> if you are using the default profile.
 * Setup authentication to your Databricks workspace by following the instructions [here](https://docs.databricks.com/dev-tools/cli/index.html#set-up-authentication)